vasishtk1/projects/README.md

 # Optimizing Basketball Trajectory
 * Conducted research with Professor Ross Greer at UC Merced to utilize computer vision and image segmentation to optimize basketball shot trajectory.
 Created a hyper-personalized feedback mechanism for players on my varsity basketball team.
-* **Published and presented paper at IEEE MIT Undergraduate Research Technology Conference (Technology of Engineering).**
+* **Published and presented paper at the 2024 IEEE MIT Undergraduate Research Technology Conference (Technology of Engineering).**

 # QuickAlert